MadStudioRoblox/ProfileService/docs/api.md

 -- update_handler   [function](global_updates) -- This function is
 --   called with a GlobalUpdates object
 ```

+Used to create and manage `Active` global updates for a specified `Profile`.
+Can be called on any Roblox server of your game.
+Updates should reach the recipient in less than 30 seconds, regardless of whether it was called on the same server the `Profile` is session-locked to.
+See [Global Updates](#global-updates) for more information.

 Example usage of `:GlobalUpdateProfileAsync()`:
 ```lua
 ProfileStore:GlobalUpdateProfileAsync(